MFMdeRooij/CRISPRscreen/README.md

 # CRISPR screen analysis from fastq to robust statistics in Linux or Microsoft Windows.
 With my scripts you can analyze your own CRISPR screen completely and in a robust way with little knowledge of R, Perl, and Python.
-The scripts are compatible with Linux as well as Microsoft Windows (with a small adjustment in the Perl scripts, and RNAseq as an exception).
+The scripts are compatible with Linux as well as Microsoft Windows with a small adjustment in the Perl scripts, and with the exception of the RNAseq scripts and the MAGeCK option in the CRISPRScreenAnaysis.
 Open the scripts (as text file) for information how to use them.
 - Install Perl, R, R studio, and Anaconda3 (during installation of Anaconda3, add Python to your path (check the box)).